drcarpio/oat/README.md

 # oat
-a web app for ordering custom bowls of oatmeal
+a full-stack web app for customizing bowls of oatmeal